unionai/unionai-docs/source/data-input-output/flytefile.md

 :::

-Many other Python file operations (essentially, any that accept an `os.PathLike`) can also be performed on a `FlyteFile` object and result in an automatic download.
+Many other Python file operations (essentially, any that accept an `os.PathLike` object) can also be performed on a `FlyteFile` object and result in an automatic download.

 See [Downloading with FlyteFile and FlyteDirectory](./downloading-with-ff-and-fd) for more information.